-- A baccalaureate degree in Nursing with an average of at least 6.5 (approx. 70%) in the work of the final two years (or an equivalent qualification from a recognized institution). - (2) Three letters of reference (criteria described on the application form). - (3) An undergraduate course in each of statistics, research methods and health assessment. - (4) Normally, applicants wishing to undertake the MN degree program must have a minimum of one year of clinical nursing experience. - (5) A TOEFL score of at least 580 where applicable (see §173.2.3 of this Calendar).
+- A baccalaureate degree in Nursing with an average of at least 6.5 (approx. 70%) in the work of the final two years (or an equivalent qualification from a recognized institution). - (2) Three letters of reference (criteria described on the application form). - (3) An undergraduate course in each of statistics, research methods and health assessment, preferably completed within the past six years. - (4) Normally a minimum of one year of clinical nursing experience in the specialty area to which the student is applying.
+(Students with insufficient clinical experience in their selected specialty area will be required to undertake an additional practicum either prior to entering or during their program. - (5) A TOEFL score of at least 580 where applicable (see §173.2.3 of this Calendar).